-The application of geothermal (ground-source) HVAC systems is growing rapidly in both the residential and commercial markets.
-These systems offer premium efficiency because they use the relatively constant temperature of the earth to heat and cool.
-Energy removed from a building in the summer cooling season is sent to the earth and stored for retrieval during the winter heating season.
+Geothermal, or ground-source HVAC systems are rapidly becoming more and more popular in both residential and commercial applications.
+They offer premium efficiency by using the relatively constant temperature of the Earth to heat and cool a space.
+Energy removed from a building in the summer is sent into the Earth and stored until winter.

-A geothermal system consists of a ground-source loop coupled to the building's HVAC system to reject or add heat to the building as required.
+A geothermal system consists of a ground-source loop coupled to a building's HVAC system.
+It rejects or adds heat to the building as required.
 The ground-source loop can be in contact with:

-• water pumped from the ground (ground water heat pump), or
+- Water pumped from the ground (groundwater heat pump)

-Traditionally, geothermal systems have been distributed systems.
-As the name suggests, a distributed geothermal system is one in which the equipment is distributed throughout the building.
-An example is a heat-pump system that uses small, unitary water-source heat pumps installed in or near each building space.
+Traditionally, these types of systems have been distributed systems.
+As the name suggests, a distributed geothermal system is one where the equipment is distributed throughout the building.
+For example, a heat-pump system that uses small, unitary water-source heat pumps are installed in or near each building space.